For once this article is in english. I'll make a french version available later this week.

 Showcasing the wonderful oil paintings or the artist in crisp and precise detail, this book is a phantasm come true.
 I’ve only dreamt of witnessing this art in person, living so far outside the US and all, but this book gives us the next best thing.
 After intros from John Pence and Justin ‘Coro’ Kaufman, The show starts.

 Being a living soul of San Francisco and travelling all over, Jeremy Mann draws what he sees everyday, and boy do those cities and landscapes look like perfect theaters for any kind of story.
 Drama, Romance, Film Noir, you name it.
 And what a perfect great act to set the score.
-In the first 150 pages, Jeremy Mann lets us roam the gravity of those wet, foggy, mostly nocturne or dusky moods.
-It’s crowded without faces, agitated but afar, saturated with cars but without that suffocation feeling streets.
+In the first 150 pages, Jeremy Mann lets us roam through the gravity of those wet, foggy, mostly nocturne or dusky moods.
+It’s crowded without faces, agitated but from afar, saturated with cars but without that suffocation feeling streets.
 Because the empty spaces always give you a full breath of that fresh after-the-rain atmosphere.
 That morning dew without a drop in sight.
 That stroke of gentle heat before nightfall, where the subtle magic hour seems to last forever (and here, it will).
 You can FEEL that space and dive in.
 You’re there.
 You feel that pause, like you have all the time in the world.
 With that eye level point of view from the street or from a window, you’re offered that experience of living through the artists’ eye.
 And wouldn’t you just want to stay there...

 Same goes with his female portraits.
 But that’s wrong.
-Portraits doesn’t feel like an appropriate word for the next 142 pages.
+Portraits doesn’t feel like an appropriate term for the next 142 pages.
 Impressions doesn’t cut it either, by a long shot.
 Snaps wouldn’t be true either, even if we are offered two pages of Polaroids that give us a glimpse of the magic that went on between the models and the artist.

 Again, I’m not an art critic.
 Or should I say, I’m not a scholar or a professional one.
 Maybe my definition of the word is wrong and it fits spot on with what's going on there.
 Me, I just know what I like and know what I feel.
-And, as I’m sure I’m not the only one, I feel the focus of Mann POV.
+And, as I’m sure I’m not the only one, I feel the focus of Mann's POV.
 Of course because the portraits -I really have a problem with that word here because it feels like so much more- really are explicit in what they want to convey.
-We’ve all heard that saying of the eyes being windows to the soul.
+We’ve all heard that saying stating the eyes as being windows to the soul.
 And I’ve personally always thought it to be the only way you can know who you have in front of you -I’ve once even been told that’s one of my characteristics, staring people straight into the eyes-.

 As I said before, I mainly knew Jeremy Mann’s work from his Cityscapes and his female Portraits, so I quite enjoyed the last two parts of the book.